Palmetto Region Handbook

-A player must be registered in USAV Webpoint as a current member of the Palmetto Region to participate in any Club tryout, practice, or match.
+A member must register and pay in USAV Webpoint to be a current member of the Palmetto Region to participate in any Club tryout, practice, or match.
 The Player, parent, or legal guardian must register the player on USAV Webpoint.
 A third party is not allowed to complete the registration.
-Junior Player registration fee is not to be paid on webpoint or remitted to region, the club collects fees to include membership fees and the club will remit membership fees to region.

 11.1 USAV Membership Fees